-All major programs in the Lynn College of International Communication are designed for students who seek career-building or graduate school preparation.
-They offer a foundation in the process of communication and the flow of information through traditional, emerging and interpersonal/social media.
+Academic programs in the Lynn College of Communication and Design are intended for students who seek career-building or graduate school preparation.
+The programs offer a foundation in communication, media and design production, as well as the flow of information through traditional, emerging and interpersonal/social media.
 Students have an opportunity to achieve a level of professional competency in their specific major.
-Several majors, such as Film and Television, Digital Art and Design and Multimedia Journalism have a strong production emphasis.
-Others, including Advertising and Public Relations, and Communication and Emerging Media place greater emphasis on strategy and theory.
+Several majors, such as Computer Animation, Film and Television Production, Graphic Design, Digital Art and Design, and Multimedia Journalism have a strong production emphasis.
+Others, including Advertising, Social Media and Public Relations, and Communication place greater emphasis on strategy and theory.
 Additionally, the college facilitates the placement of students in both domestic and international internship positions.